Home > Buyers Guides

 The pad, or “chamois”, is the most critical element of any bib short, as it creates a functional interface between your ischium – often called sitz bones – and the saddle of your bicycle.
 This pad is attached, typically stitched, to the inside of the shorts and is a cushioned layer between your body and saddle.
 When combined with snug-fitting shorts, the pad should be tight against your skin.
 In addition to providing some cushion, these pads are also intended to absorb and wick away moisture.

-Conversely, racers may prefer a thinner, lower-density pad which offers a more direct connection to the saddle with less interference and friction during high-cadence, high-intensity pedaling.
+Conversely, racers may prefer a thinner, lower-density pad that offers a more direct connection to the saddle with less interference and friction during high-cadence, high-intensity pedaling.
 Low-density pads are supple and accommodating, meaning the pelvis can rotate forward freely to achieve an aggressive riding position.
-Low-density padding can easily articulate to your anatomy, which may offer a more secure and naturally comfortable fit.
+Low-density padding can easily conform to your anatomy, which may offer a more secure and naturally comfortable fit.

 Beyond thickness, pads also vary in length and width, and this will factor into whether your bibs fit properly.
 Thankfully, many companies have incorporated size-specific pads that are designed to proportionally match the size of the legs and waist.